ulbrichFrauendorf/resume/index.md

 # Ulbrich Frauendorf

 ## Summary
-Experienced Software Engineer with a proven track record in designing, installing, testing, and maintaining robust software systems.
-Possesses deep expertise in managing the full software development lifecycle, from concept to deployment.
-Demonstrated ability to solve complex problems and deliver high-quality software solutions, whether working independently or as an integral part of a collaborative team.
-Committed to continuous improvement and innovation in software engineering practices.
+Software Engineer with extensive experience in designing, developing, and maintaining robust software solutions.
+Skilled in managing the complete SDLC from concept to deployment, with a strong focus on problem-solving and delivering high-quality systems.
+Excels in both independent and collaborative team environments, with a commitment to continuous learning and innovation.

 ## Skills